woloski/nodeonazure-blog/articles/final-test.markdown

-Title: Hello World node in Azure
+Title: and this is the final test
 Author: Matias Woloski
 Date: Sat Jan 01 2012 02:24:35 GMT-0300
 Node: v0.6.6